maya-undefined/banana_drone/README.md

 ## setup

-first, you need to create a new Ross to workspace. then roughly follow these steps
+first, you need to create a new Ros2 workspace. the, roughly follow these steps

 ```
 install px4-autopilot